Tariqul Islam

 Tariqul Islam (16 November 1946 – 4 November 2018) was a Bangladesh Nationalist Party politician.
-He served as the Cabinet Minister of Ministry of Food, Ministry of Information and Ministry of Environment and Forest in the Second Khaleda Cabinet.
+He served as the cabinet minister of Ministry of Food, Ministry of Information and Ministry of Environment and Forest in the Third Khaleda Zia cabinet.
 He represented the Jessore-3 constituency in the 6th and 8th Jatiya Sangsad.

 Political life

 Tariqul got the dilapidated Shaheed Minar of Michael Madhusudan College repaired in Jessore in 1962 and was arrested by the then military government.
-He served as the General Secretary of the Satra Union of Michael Madhusudan College as a candidate of the students' union in the academic year 1963–1964.
+He served as the general secretary of the Satra Union of Michael Madhusudan College as a candidate of the students' union in the academic year 1963–1964.

 He was imprisoned in Rajshahi and Jessore for nine months in 1968 for his anti-Ayub movement.
 While at Rajshahi University, he was again imprisoned for leading the mass uprising of 1968.

 He joined the National Awami Party led by Abdul Hamid Khan Bhasani in 1970.
 He actively participated in the liberation war.
 From the National Awami Party, he first joined the Nationalist Democratic Party and then Ziaur Rahman's Bangladesh Nationalist Party.
 He was one of the seventy six members of the first convening committee of the BNP.
 He was the founding convener of Jessore District Bangladesh Nationalist Party.

 In 1980, he served as chairman of the Nationalist Party.
 He was also elected joint secretary general, acting secretary general, vice chairman of the BNP and a member of the standing committee of the fifth council of the Bangladesh Nationalist Party in 2009.

 Career

 Islam was a standing committee member of Bangladesh Nationalist Party (BNP).
-He served as the Minister of Information in the Second Khaleda Cabinet.
+He served as the minister of information in the third Khaleda Zia cabinet.